XXV - Anamnesis

-Here I was again, yet another summer morning with nothing to do.
-My girlfriend (well, sort of girlfriend.) was away in Ocean City with her family for the week.
+Here I was again stuck in another summer morning with nothing to do.
+My girlfriend, now ex-girlfriend was away in Ocean City with her family for the week.
 We hadn’t been getting along so well recently.
 Christina Buchanan amounted to one of those dreaded ‘I need my space’ kind of girls.
-As any guy knows, it is the excuse their girlfriend uses when she wants to see other people, without actually giving him up.
+As any guy knows, it’s the excuse their girlfriend uses when she wants to see other people without actually giving him up.
 In my case, Christina laid this information on me the night before she left for Ocean City.
 It meant she was probably fucking one of the longhaired hippie douche bags who ran the Photon arena.
-Teenage girls seemed drawn to them, probably due to their self-perceived ‘elite’ status as a Photon employee.
-Sadly, in the month that followed when she finally served me the official Walking Papers, I would come to find out I had been right on the money about why she really wanted her space.
+Teenage girls seemed drawn to them.
+I’m sure it had everything to do with their self-perceived ‘elite’ status as a Photon employee.
+Sadly, I would come to find out I had been right on the money about why she really wanted her space.
+Christina confessed to it all in the month following her serving me the official Walking Papers.
 After all, what teenage girl goes to the beach tied down to one person?

 This day, I would snake my way along the shoreline of Liberty reservoir from an inlet off the south bridge and into the woods on the far side of the water.
 The same route I traveled yesterday when I stumbled upon that pile of trashed old junk.

-The walk to the water’s edge from the pine tree grid was no longer than five minutes, give or take.
-I stood on the shoreline of the reservoir, for lack of a better description.
+The walk to the water’s edge from the pine tree grid was no longer than five minutes.
+I stood on the shoreline of the reservoir.
 The drought of the dry spring and summer left the reservoir dangerously low.
-So low in fact that in several places, any given person could cross to the opposite shoreline completely on foot.
+So low in fact that in several places any given person could cross to the opposite shoreline completely on foot.

-The summer morning weather was perfect for a stroll or an exploratory mission, a nice seventy degrees, with no humidity.
-The sky was clear crystal blue, with the exception of a few stray cumulus clouds towards the south.
+The summer morning weather was perfect for a stroll or an exploratory mission.
+The temperature was a nice seventy degrees with no humidity.
+The sky was clear crystal blue with the exception of a few stray cumulus clouds toward the south.
 The very same direction I would be heading after I walked the shoreline around the cul-de-sac of reservoir water.
 It was low, but not low enough to walk across as the crow flies to the woods on the other side.

 I walked south on the shoreline for close to an hour thinking about my turbulent love life.
 Ultimately, it boiled down to sex versus drama.
 ‘Love’ was not part of the equation at this point as I was beyond certain there was no love on Christina’s part.
 What I felt was irrelevant.
 There was no reciprocation on her part.
-Anything I felt that resembled love would only cause me more pain, leaving only sex.
+Anything I felt that resembled love would only cause me more pain.
+This left only sex.

-During that first hour, a thin fog began to appear while I was lost in thought.
+A thin fog began to appear during that first hour while I was lost in thought.
 The farther south I looked, the thicker the fog became.
-I looked up towards the cumulus clouds, noting they were still there.
+I looked up toward the cumulus clouds.
+They were still there.
 Something seemed amiss with this situation.
-The air didn’t seem cold to me, so why fog had rolled in was a meteorological mystery.
+The air didn’t seem cold to me.
+Why the fog rolled in was a meteorological mystery.

 I decided to give the shoreline one last look before disappearing into the woods.
-Upon return to the shoreline, I heard voices far off to the right through the cotton like fog.
-I couldn’t hear exactly what they were saying, sufficed to say they were loud enough to discern a disagreement in progress.
-Early morning fishing was a common practice around the reservoir, so chances were a group of anglers was having a spat about one thing or another, probably over whether or not to continue fishing in this unearthly fog.
-I walked carefully and quietly closer to the group of voices with the ultimate goal of introducing myself, to let them know I was in the area.
-Oddly enough, the closer I walked to them, the thinner the fog became.
+I heard voices far off to the right through the cotton like fog.
+I couldn’t hear exactly what they were saying.
+They were however loud enough to discern a disagreement in progress.
+Early morning fishing was a common practice around the reservoir.
+Chances were a group of anglers was having a spat about one thing or another.
+Whether or not to continue fishing in this unearthly fog might be one reason.
+I walked carefully and quietly closer toward group of voices.
+My ultimate goal was to introduce myself and to let them know I was in the area.
+Oddly enough, the closer I got to them, the thinner the fog became.
 Eventually I could begin to see three of them.
-The one wearing a black suit stood alone, arms crossed.
+The short one wearing a black suit stood alone with crossed arms.
 His body language suggested defense as he protected his personal space.
 Who the hell would wear a black suit to go fishing?
-The other two stood apart from the suited man, keeping their distance.
+The other two stood apart from the suited man as if keeping their distance.
 My original hypothesis looked as if it was the correct one.
 There was an ensuing confrontation.
 I also couldn’t help but notice the person standing closest to me was a very beautiful woman with flowing red hair.

 I was about to make my presence known when the weirdest thing happened.
-The air around me became ‘heavy’, as if the gravity increased by half.
+The air around me became ‘heavy’, as if the gravity increased.
 It gave me a mild case of vertigo.
 Surely, the others must have felt it too.
-I urgently began to walk over to them.
+I began to walk urgently to them.
 The man in the black suit noticed me first.

 “No,” I replied.
-“My name is --” The red head lifted her hand to her mouth in panic, indicated to me that I should keep quiet.
+“My name is --” The red head lifted her hand to her mouth in panic.
+I think she was implying I should keep quiet.